What is a Restrictive Covenant?

 3. Non-disclosure agreement

-A non-disclosure agreement is a legal contract between an employer and employee, which prevents the latter from disclosing proprietary and confidential company information and processes.
+A non-disclosure agreement is a legal contract between an employer and employee, which prevents the latter from disclosing proprietary or confidential company information and processes.
 In return, the employee must be properly compensated for signing the non-disclosure agreement.

 The agreement is active during the employee’s tenure and for a specific period after exiting the company.
 For the contract to be enforceable, the agreement must be protecting valuable information such as a trade secret or confidential information about the business.